Representing the views and interests of professional cricketers around the world: Moving the game forward in a positive

 FICA was established in 1998 to co-ordinate the activities of all national players’ associations.
 FICA is a democratic player-driven organisation and it brings together the world’s cricketers, past and present, regardless of nationality, religion, political persuasion or race under an international body which focuses on matters that directly or indirectly affect the players, collectively and individually.

-FICA’s Board comprises of the CEO’s of each of its member players’ associations.
+FICA’s Board comprises of the heads of each of its member players’ associations, plus independents.
 It is led operationally by its Executive and its Chief Operating Officer.
 Former England cricketer Vikram Solanki is the president of FICA.
 FICA’s operations are governed by its constitution.

 FICA is not an administrator, nor does it aspire to govern the game.
 As the world players’ body however, it has a significant role to play.
 FICA, guided by its Principles, maintains a global view and works to represent the collective views and opinions of all professional player affiliated to it.
 Its responsibility is not to players in any particular country or region but to the collective of the majority of the worlds’ professional cricketers which it represents.
 Even in countries where players’ associations do not exist, the players benefit from the work FICA does.